chopicalqui/SmartFileHunter/README.md

   - **n**: Display next file.
   - **p**: Display previous file.
   - **q**: Quit review.
-  - **refresh**: SFH does not automatically update the list of available files to ensure a consistent review behaviour.
+  - **refresh**: SFH does not automatically update the list of available files to ensure a consistent review behavior.
   Use this command, if the collection is still going on, while you are doing the review and you want to obtain the latest files.
   - **set**: Allows updating the current workspace as well as the current review filter.
 The default filter only